MicrosoftDocs/learn/learn-pr/azure/intro-to-hyperscale/includes/4-design-a-distributed-database.md

 ### Sharding by ID

-__Multi-tenant apps are usually distributed via a *tenant ID*__.
+__Multi-tenant apps are usually distributed via a *tenant id*__.
 Common instances include company, account, organization, or customer.
 The column name will be something like *company_id* or *customer_id*.

 As our example payment app is a multi-tenant app, with bank customers making up the tenants, it’s a perfect use case for distributing data.
-In the exercises we’ll shard by the banking customer ID, which is named *user_id*.
+In the exercises we’ll shard by the banking customer id, which is named *user_id*.

 **Sharding by user_id or tenant_id will be highly successful** because we have a large number of distinct tenants, increasing the potential number of shards that can hold data.

-**Real-time applications** are usually distributed by an *entity ID*.
+**Real-time applications** are usually distributed by an *entity id*.
 Common instances include users, hosts, or devices.
 The column name will be something like *user_id*, *vehicle_id*, *host_id*, or *device_id*.

 For example, with our payment app, we'll have large numbers of merchants with payment machines.
 Merchants will need a real-time dashboard so they can see the service status - If the network is offline, or there are intermittent faults, or maintenance.
 We can shard by a *merchant_id*, or even by *device_id* - for each payment device.